openshift/hypershift/docs/content/how-to/distribute-hosted-cluster-workloads.md

 - Two nodes in different zones are dedicated to a specific hosted cluster’s front end serving components.
 - The rest of the hosted cluster’s control plane pods can co-exist with other clusters’ control plane pods running on shared nodes.
+- When running a Highly Available control plane, there will only be 2 replicas of request serving workloads instead of 3.

 **NOTE**: A HostedCluster must have: